Essomia/react18-demo/UPGRADE.md

 -   Control invocation order to give some control to the user via the Transition API.
 -   Concurrent Feature include:
     -   Root API: `createRoot` to enable new concurrency features supports.
-    -   Transition API: `startTransition` to specity priority of rendering.
+    -   Transition API: `startTransition` to specify priority of rendering.
     -   Suspense API: `<Suspense />` to streaming server render and selective hydration.

 ### SSR Adoption plan